jxnblk/axs/README.md

 ```

 When using the component, the underlying element can be changed on a per-instance basis using the `is` prop.
-This is especially helpful for ensuring the use of correct HTML semantics, while keeping the styles decoupled.
+This is especially helpful for ensuring the use of correct HTML semantics, while keeping the component styles decoupled.

 ```jsx
 <Heading is='h2'>